-“The Peace of Utrecht” is the fourteenth story in Alice Munro’s first short story collection, Dance of the Happy Shades.
-For an overview with links to reviews of the other stories in this collection, please click here.
+“The Peace of Utrecht” is the fourteenth story in Alice Munro’s first short story collection, Dance of the Happy Shades (click here for links to reviews of the other stories in Dance of the Happy Shades).

 “The Peace of Utrecht” may be Munro’s most famous early story.
 With good reason.
 It’s a watershed story for her personally.
 In 1959, Munro’s mother died after years of suffering from Parkinson’s Disease.
 Munro confronts her mother’s illness in this story.
 While it may not have helped her personally to move away from the death of her mother (in “The Ottawa Valley,” published in her 1974 collection Something I’ve Been Meaning to Tell You, the character says about her mother, “And she is the one of course that I am trying to get; it is to reach her that this whole journey has been undertaken.
 To what purpose?
 To mark her off, to describe, to illumine, to celebrate, to get rid, of her; and it did not work, for she looms too close, just as she always did.”), Munro says she finally felt like she began her real writing with this piece about the often futile desire to escape from one life that is forced upon you to retrieve what you feel should be your real life.